tomy-pg/ui-strings/README.md

 ### Source Strings

-The English source strings are found `*.pot` files.
-The msgid's in these `*.pot` files indicate to Weblate which strings each locale needs to translate.
+The English source strings are found in the `*.pot` files.
+The msgid's in the `*.pot` files are used to indicate which strings each locale needs to translate on Weblate.

 ### Git Workflow